meddsai/mjs/README.md

 - **Frontend**: React with TypeScript and Next.js for a responsive, SEO-friendly interface.
 - **Backend**: Rust with Actix Web for secure, high-performance APIs.
-- **AI/ML**: Python with FastAPI for features like peer review matchmaking, citation analysis, and beyond.
+- **AI/ML**: Python with FastAPI for features like peer review matchmaking, citation analysis, plagiarism detection, and beyond.
 - **Database**: PostgreSQL for robust, structured data storage.
 - **File Storage**: MinIO for scalable hosting of PDFs and supplementary files.
 - **Caching**: Redis for optimized performance on frequent queries.